sibalonat/Dokumentat/README.md

 ![Alt text](<art/KEYSOFT_Logo blu.svg>)
-# Package for using only office and php excel and word
+# Package for using ONLYOFFICE DEVELOPER EDITION for documents

 This package offers the possibility to use onlyoffice with Vue 3.
 It provides controllers, models, and jobs to make connection to OnlyOffice editor and make for example conversion of documents to PDF or other.
 But some of the files included will serve as examples on how to use OnlyOffice and some of the best practises i noticed this year by using this package.